Selling An Insurance Agency

-Insurance agencies are well known in the business community for having the benefits of recurring revenue along with a high degree of visibility for future revenues and profits because of its consistent and stable business characteristics.
-Many business buyers are interested in insurance agencies because they value stability and appreciate the benefits of compounding value over time by increasing an insurance agency’s book of business.
+Insurance agencies are well known in the business community for having the benefits of having a recurring book of business with a high degree of visibility for future sales and profits.
+The consistent and stable business characteristics of insurance agencies attracts many different business buyers.
 Owners of insurance agencies should know that they possess very valuable assets, and should only sell their agency for the highest price possible.
 Let’s explore how insurance agencies are valued and the characteristics of insurance agencies that factor into their valuation.

 What is An Insurance Agency?

 - An insurance agency sells insurance policies to the pubic and is compensated (via commission at varying rates depending on the carrier) by the insurance carrier that actually underwrites the policy.

 - Some insurance agencies only sell policies for one carrier (such as State Farm) and are referred to as captive or exclusive agencies.